 Ones the profile has been created it is possible to found it at the devices list, then, clicking the device identificator will open the "device dashboard", which is an interface that show device status and connection information and also allows working with the callback configuration and properties.

 However, when time this page is first accessed (before making the first call to the REST API) there won't be any information to show o it will have the same aspect as the previous image.
 Note that this interface contains two additional tabs: the "Callback" tab allows managing the device behavior and capacities, each of these features will be explained in the "Managing Callback Functionalities" section of this document.
 On the other hand, the "Properties" tab allows to create and manage device properties, which are variables related with this device stored in Thinger.io Server, that can be edited, displayed, or forwarded to the device using callback menu functionalities.

 It is necessary to obtain the HTTP request and the authorization that allows interacting with Thinger.io and start sending data from an external system.
-Clicking into "Callback" tab, it is possible show all callback details and build the request in a simple way, as explained in the next steps:
+Clicking into "Callback" tab, it is possible to show all callback details and builds the request in a simple way, as explained in the next steps: